 - 1 lb fresh mushrooms, sliced

-In a Dutch oven, melt 3 tbsp of the butter.
+- In a Dutch oven, melt 3 tablespoon of the butter.
 Sauté the leeks, carrots and celery for about 5 minutes, or until tender.

 Looking for some more mushroom dishes made from scratch?
 Check out these amazing offerings:

 Lmao 😂 ha ha !
 I have 4 boys & 1of their girlfriends living w/us, plus hubby.
 All 6 HATE mushrooms & I absolutely LOVE them !
 This recipe cracked me up so bad I had tears in my eyes.
 I had to read it aloud to hubby & he too chuckled.
 Great idea!
 I love mushroom chunks tho, I’ll have to separate mine & purée theirs.
 I’ll let u know if this recipe was a success & they bought the bacon soup idea.
 I’m pretty sneaky when it comes to cooking bc my hubby won’t eat one veggie or fruit.
 It’s hard cooking for “him” and “us.” fingers crossed!
 My youngest’s 15 & a bacon fanatic & a pretty darn good cook.
 He might catch the soup has no bacon but I’m sure he’ll love it regardless.
 Thanks for this idea!!

 Haha glad I could give you a laugh Rachel!
 Hopefully you are able to pass it off to the kids and hubby 🙂

 This was a great recipe!
 I made a few modifications (used a mix of white button mushrooms and cremini mushrooms, added paprika and parsley, and added balsamic vinegar) but the basis of this recipe was really helpful and a great option for different experimentation each time I make it going forward.
 In the future, I'm going to try thickening it a bit more with cornstarch or more flour, just for personal preference.
 I also may try it with cheese 🙂